Sleep comfort

 Key idea: If lifting to turn is what makes nights hard, sideways repositioning is the gentler path.
 Snoozle is a home-use, self-use comfort tool that helps you reposition with lateral (sideways) movement using controlled friction—quiet, handle-free, and designed for everyday use at home.

-A practical example: Snoozle for sideways repositioning
+A practical tool for sideways movement: Snoozle

 Simple self-use steps to try tonight